Anne Fertig, Ph.D.

 1. George Washington to Clement Biddle, 6 September 1797, Founders Online, National Archives, accessed April 11, 2019, https://founders.archives.gov/documents/Washington/06-01-02-0304.

 2. Washington to Clement Biddle, 14 August 1797, Founders Online, National Archives, accessed April 11, 2019, https://founders.archives.gov/documents/Washington/06-01-02-0259.

 [Enty Author].
 [Entry Title].
 [Access Date].
 In The Digital Encyclopedia of George Washington.
 Retrieved from [Entry URL].

 Chicago Manual of Style Citation:

 [Entry Author]. "[Entry Title]."
-In The Digital Encyclopedia of George Washington, edited by James P. Ambuske.
-Mount Vernon Estate, 2012–.
+In The Digital Encyclopedia of George Washington, edited by Anne Fertig and Alexandra Montgomery.
+Mount Vernon Ladies' Association, 2012–.
 [Entry URL].

 [Entry Author]. "[Entry Title]."
 The Digital Encyclopedia of George Washington.
-Mount Vernon Estate.
+Mount Vernon Ladies' Association.
 Web.
 [Access Date].